 No Pooling of Funds – The Level 4 Funding does not pool funds (also called fractionalized Deeds of Trust).
 This gives the Deeds of Trust investor more control over the investment

 Non-Owner Occupied Properties Only – The Level 4 Funding only brokers Loans for non-owner occupied, single-family homes and units (1-4) to a very unique client, the professional real estate investor.

 Appraisal – An estimated value placed on a property at a particular point in time.
 Also known as appraised value.

 Beneficiary – The beneficiary is the lender that can be an individual or a legal entity.

 Deed of Trust– A document signed by the borrower that, once recorded, acts as proof that a Loan has been made on a property.

 First Deeds of Trust – The first in a line of Deeds of Trust recorded on a property.

 Hard Money Loans – given at a higher interest to reflect perceived risk and added convenience of speed.

-Simple Interest – Its calculated using the following: (Balance Amount * Interest Rate) divided by 12.
-This gives you the monthly payment for interest only payments.
+Simple Interest – It is calculated using the following: (Balance Amount * Interest Rate) divided by 12.
+This gives you the monthly payment for interest-only payments.